davidshq/awesome-search-engines/research/books-research.md

-- NOTE: There are currently 36 books in Springer's the Inforamtion Retrieval Series, not all are listed below.
+- NOTE: There are currently 36 books in Springer's the Information Retrieval Series, not all are listed below.
 - NOTE: If you are interested in volumes published by Pearson, Manning, Apress, Packt, O'Reilly, Chapman Hall/CRC, Morgan Kaufmann, or Addison-Wesley, you may want to consider a subscription to [O'Reilly Learning](https://oreilly.com/learning) which includes access to a number of volumes from these publishers (check if your specific volumes are included).

 ### General Audience